KeiferC/CyberFundamentals/week3-websecurity/notes-05-web-intro.md

 HTTP consists of two main processes: request and response.

 ### HTTP Request
-An HTTP request is a message a client sends to a server.
+A HTTP request is a message a client sends to a server.
 It consists of two main components: the HTTP request header and the HTTP request body.

 __HTTP Request Header__: Contains details regarding the request, including